KennethTrecy/web_template/README.md

 It is optional to attribute this repository in other template/projects.

 ### Want to contribute?
-Read [contributing guide] for different ways to contribute in the project.
+Read the [contributing guide] for different ways to contribute in the project.

 ### How this name came up
 - Orig = ORIGin.
 Where the other projects would start.